Updates, commentary, training and advice on immigration and asylum law

 The first of the UK’s three schemes to help those displaced by Russia’s invasion of Ukraine was the Ukraine Family Scheme, introduced on 4 March 2022, just over a week after the invasion.
 The Ukraine Sponsorship Scheme (better known as ‘Homes for Ukraine’) was introduced on 18 March 2022.
 A third scheme was later introduced for people who were already in the UK, and so that will not be covered here.

-Our guide to the schemes can be found here, and the relevant immigration rules are Appendix Ukraine Scheme.
-A vastly wider group of family members can be brought than under any other provision of the immigration rules or resettlement scheme, including grandparents, grandchildren, siblings, cousins, aunts and uncles.
+The relevant immigration rules are Appendix Ukraine Scheme.
+Until it was closed without notice on 19 February 2024, the Ukraine Family Scheme allowed a vastly wider group of family members to be brought than under any other provision of the immigration rules or resettlement scheme.
+This included grandparents, grandchildren, siblings, cousins, aunts and uncles.

-Four grants of protection were made to Ukrainian nationals in the year ending March 2023, and there were no refusals.
-Given the lack of a path to settlement for Ukrainians in their bespoke schemes, we may start seeing an increase in people entering the asylum system.
+Given the lack of a path to settlement for Ukrainians in their bespoke schemes and the closure of the family scheme, we may start seeing an increase in people entering the asylum system.

-Only one Ukrainian is recorded as having entered the UK by traveling across the Channel in a small boat, in the second quarter of 2022 (source: table Irr_D01).
+Only two Ukrainians are recorded as having entered the UK by travelling across the Channel in a small boat, one in the second quarter of 2022 and one in the third quarter of 2023 (source: table Irr_D01).

 Scheme comparison table